 How Much is the Contingency Fee?

-For most personal injury lawyers, the contingency fee is 33% (or one-third) of your settlement or award.
+For most personal injury lawyers, the contingency fee is between 33.3% (or one-third) of your settlement or award and 40% of that award.
 However, this may vary slightly depending on the lawyer’s or law firm’s policies.
-Most truck accident lawyer contingency fees are between 33% and 40%.
+Most truck accident lawyer contingency fees are within this range.

 Some lawyers may take a slightly higher fee based on how far your case progresses.
-For example, if you end up having to file a lawsuit or you go to trial, some attorneys may charge closer to the 40% range.
+For example, if you end up having to file a lawsuit or require mediation/arbitration, some attorneys may charge closer to or more than the 40% range.
 The upside of this is that you may win a lot more money if you’re successful at the trial.

 Other Truck Accident Case Costs